This post may contain affiliate links. Please read my disclosure policy.

-Ok, so when I was younger, my mom would always make sweet potatoes for my dad.
-He loved them.
-She would steam them for him and I honestly think he ate them raw – as in, no seasonings.
-Just enjoyed them the way they are naturally.
+When I was younger, my mom would always make sweet potatoes for my dad because he loved them so much.
+She would steam them for him and I honestly think he ate them as they were with no seasonings; just enjoyed them the way they are naturally.
 My brother and I would always say, “eww gross,” and never ate them.
-So close-minded, lol…we would always say that potatoes were much better and that sweet potatoes were fake potatoes, haha
+We were so close-minded and we would always say that white potatoes were much better and that sweet potatoes were fake potatoes.
+Hahaha, looking back on this, I’m laughing because I equally enjoy both kinds of potatoes now!

 Mashed Sweet Potatoes